 The Centers for Disease Control reports that approximately 1.7 million people each year experience traumatic brain injuries (TBIs) in the United States.
 TBIs are the leading cause of death and disability in the U.S.

 Brain injuries can result from the negligent actions of other parties, such as when a driver speeds and causes a car accident.
 If an injured individual and their family can prove another party’s fault, they may be eligible for compensation.
 Although compensation cannot change the medical outcome of a traumatic brain injury, it can help a family with financial recovery and future financial decisions.

 If you or a loved one is suffering from a TBI, a Brooklyn traumatic brain injury lawyer could help you pursue the compensation you and your family deserve.
 A dedicated catastrophic injury attorney could help you establish the facts of your case, evaluate your damages, and negotiate for a fair outcome.

-Traumatic brain injuries happen due to the bruising, bleeding, tearing, or twisting of the delicate and vital brain tissue.
+Traumatic and serious brain injuries happen due to the bruising, bleeding, tearing, or twisting of the delicate and vital brain tissue.
 Car accidents are the leading cause of TBIs.
 In such accidents, the head can strike another object or the sudden force of acceleration or deceleration can cause internal trauma to the head.